-White Knight releases 7kg carbon friendly gas tumble dryer
+Carbon friendly gas tumble dryer

-White Knight are owned by Crosslee and have specialised in tumble dryers for many years.
+White Knight are owned by Crosslee, and have specialised in tumble dryers for many years.
 They usually make budget priced but decent tumble dryers.
 This product is of interest because it claims to have a very low carbon footprint and running costs.
 However, it must be remembered that it needs a gas supply to run as well as electric.

 I’ve enquired as to how much it’s likely to cost to install one and was told, “on average, installation costs around £100.”
 This is a one off cost, but it would take several years to recoup through reduced running costs unless you are replacing a very inefficient dryer or unless you tumble dry a lot.

 CO2 REDUCING TUMBLE DRYER IS NOW EVEN BIGGER